Berkeley Journalism Quarterly Newsletter

 Shereen Marisol Meraji has a new podcast: “How I Get It Done,” featuring 20 in-depth conversations with inspirational women exploring the tradeoffs and demands of their professional and personal journeys.
 It’s a great listen and was done in collaboration with NY Mag’s The Cut, Vox Media and Audible Originals.
 The lead producer for nearly all of the episodes is alum Charlotte Silver (’19).

 We are so grateful to have such an amazing cast of high caliber instructors joining us this academic year.
-We have an editor from The New York Times, three amazing instructors from The Washington Post, two Wall Street Journal reporters, the Editor at Large and a reporter at the Los Angeles Times, and a panoply of many other seasoned journalists joining us.
+We have an editor from The New York Times, three instructors from The Washington Post, two Wall Street Journal reporters, the Editor at Large and a reporter at the Los Angeles Times, and a panoply of many other seasoned journalists joining us.
 Read the story about our new fall lecturers here.

 Andrés Cediel (’04) is a co-producer of the just-released Voces: Latino Vote 2024, a film that is a co-production with PBS SoCal.
 The hour-long film is a collaboration among CPB, PBS, PBS SoCal, ITVS and Latino Public Broadcasting.
 Cediel also worked with the California Local News Fellowship and their newsrooms on a series of accompanying video shorts and stories.
 Nearly a dozen Berkeley Journalism alums contributed to the doc and shorts.
 Nisha Balaram (’20) was the associate producer.
 Other contributors include Daffodil Altan (’04), Brandon Yadegari (’20), Vanessa Flores (’23), MJ Johnson (’23), Jessica de la Torre (’23), Bria Suggs (’24), Nadia Lathan (’24), Mitzi Perez-Caro (‘24), Matthew Miranda (’22), Jen Wiley (’23) and Samuel Tanner (‘24).
 Current student Aisha Wallace-Palomares (’25) also contributed as an associate producer.
 The Executive Producer of ITVS is Carrie Lozano (’05).